ajimoti/roles-and-permissions/README.md

 Illuminate\Foundation\Auth\User
 `, these methods are also available to the authenticated user via the `Auth` facade's `user` method. i.e `auth()->user()->of($merchant)` will also return an instance of `Tarzancodes\RolesAndPermissions\Repositories\PivotTableRepository`

-## Pivot Usage with conditions (Advanced)
-In this section, we will explain how to conditionally use the package on a pivot record.

-You can chain any of the following `belongsToMany` relationship query method to the `of()` method.

-**Allowed methods**
-`wherePivot`, `wherePivotIn`, `wherePivotNotIn`, `wherePivotBetween`, `wherePivotNotBetween`, `wherePivotNull`, and `wherePivotNotNull`

-The package supports every method listed in the section of laravel's documentation: [Filtering Queries Via Intermediate Table Columns](https://laravel.com/docs/8.x/eloquent-relationships#filtering-queries-via-intermediate-table-columns)

-### Example of pivot with conditions
+## Working with other columns on the pivot table
+There are cases where you will have extra columns on your pivot table, and have to set values for the columns while assigning roles, or check for permissions based on the value of a column.
+This section explains how to go about this.

+### Sample case
-Using the example in the [Pivot table usage](https:://blah.com) above.
+Using the same `merchants` and `users`  example in the [Pivot table usage](https:://blah.com) section above, but in this case, the following rules applies:

-But in this case:
 - Each merchant has `departments`
 - Users can belong to different `departments`
-- Users have different roles in different sections
+- Users have different roles in different `departments`

-Below is a sample of the database structure we have:
+Below is what our database structure will look like:
 ```
 users
     id - integer